 Sacramento State’s Learning Assistant (LA) program is based on University of Colorado-Boulder’s internationally renowned program.
 Our goal is to turn STEM students on to the excitement of teaching, which will increase the desperately short supply of highly qualified K-12 science teachers.
 The learning assistant role is to facilitate discussion, helping to transform the instructor-centered environment typical of large-enrollment classes into a more interactive, collaborative, and engaging one.
 LAs receive training directly from the class instructor, and also participate in a weekly pedagogy course.

-In Fall 2014 the program will likely include biology (BIO 1 and BIO 2), geography (GEOG 1), and physics (PHYS 11A) courses.
+In Spring 2015 the program will likely include biology (BIO 1 and BIO 2), and physics (PHYS 11A, and PHYS 11C) courses.
 Students interested in working in high school classrooms are also welcome to apply and may earn upper division units.

 The mandatory pedagogy course will meet on Fridays from 1-2:50 pm.

-Ready to become a Fall 2014 Learning Assistant?
-Fill out an application .
-Students who apply by Friday May 30 will receive priority.
+Ready to become a Learning Assistant?
+Fill out an application (link becomes live in June-July, and December-January).
+Students who apply by Friday Jan 2 will receive priority.
 If you fill out an application and your plans change please let us know as soon as possible so another student can be hired.
 Notify us by sending an email to prof. Margoniner or to prof. McDonald.

 The LA program ran at Sacramento State for the first time in Fall 2011.
 Five LAs worked with about 80 students enrolled in an Introduction to Astrobiology (ASTR 4C) class.
 Students and LAs worked collaboratively on projects that were presented during our end of semester celebration.